 Distinctive Physical Traits

-German Shepherds typically stand taller and heavier, with males reaching 26 inches and 90 pounds.
+German shepherds are generally taller and heavier than other dogs and males are 26 inches and 90 pounds.
 Their broad chests support muscular hindquarters built for power.
-In contrast, their counterparts have leaner builds, averaging 24 inches and 65 pounds, prioritizing speed over bulk.
+Their counterparts, on the other hand, are leaner at an average of 24 inches and 65 pounds and are faster than bulky.

 Ear structure offers another key difference.
-Both breeds feature erect ears, but German Shepherds’ are slightly larger and more pointed.
-Coat textures also diverge—the former’s double-layer fur feels plush, while the latter’s shorter guard hairs lie closer to the body.
+Both the breeds have erect ears, but the German Shepherds have slightly larger and more pointed ears.
+The textures of coat also differ, the former has a plush double-layer fur, whereas the latter has shorter guard hairs that are closer to the body.

 Comparing Coat Colors